-Adults: Individuals who wish to visit the school must have prior approval for their visit.
-On arrival, they must sign in at the school office where they will be given a visitor's pass.
-NO pupil shall be released or allowed to see or talk to anyone except a parent or someone having a parent's official and verified authority.
-Students: Student visitations are not allowed.
+All visitors must sign in at the school office where they will be given a visitor badge.
+NO student shall be released or allowed to see or talk to anyone except a parent or someone having a parent's official and verified authority.
+Students, except for academic reasons such as a foreign student visiting your home, may not bring school-aged guests to school with them.